Romaji and English translation of the song Bath Room from the album NIL by the GazettE.

 - I think this line is referring to blood splattered on the white wall behind her.

-The line about a voice from behind “spitting out their analysis” gave me a lot of trouble, but my opinion is that there was someone else in the room with the singer – such as an EMT, a police detective, etc. – who made a rather cold, clinical, or factual statement about the situation, one devoid of the sorrow and compassion the singer obviously feels towards the deceased.
-Also, the blood on the wall makes me think the woman probably shot herself.
+The line about a voice in the background “spitting out observations” gave me a lot of trouble, but my opinion is that there are one or more people in the room with the singer – such as an EMTs, police detectives, etc. – who are having a rather cold, clinical, or factual discussion about the situation, one devoid of the sorrow and compassion the singer obviously feels towards the deceased.

 Finally, throughout the song, the singer could be saying “sleep” and meaning “death” – wishing that he were dead along with the woman.